 So well, in fact, that I can honestly say only just one of these modules would’ve been worth the price tag.
 If you keep applying these methods again and again, the ROI is practically infinite as you’re making your money back with each new coaching client you sign up.

 But to give you a concrete number, since joining Accelerator, I’ve always been able to sign up a few clients each month, making between $4-18k depending on which month with ups and downs, and I ended up with $124k in my first year.
-What this means, is that with my initial investment of $20k, I got a 6.2x ROI in just the first year.

 The rest of the material: